jelastic-jps/wordpress-cluster/README.md

   - adds **1** application server node (up to 16) if the workload is higher than **50%**
   - removes **1** application server node (down to 2) if the workload goes below **20%**
 - ***High Load***
-  - adds **2** application server node (up to 16) if the workload is higher than **30%**
+  - adds **2** application server nodes (up to 16) if the workload is higher than **30%**
   - removes **1** application server node (down to 2) if the workload goes below **10%**

 ![auto horizontal scaling triggers](images/03-horizontal-scaling-triggers.png)

 2\.
 Activate the preferred **Advanced Features** within the same installation frame.

 - **LiteSpeed High-Performance Web Server** installs cluster based on [LiteSpeed Web Server](https://www.virtuozzo.com/application-platform-docs/litespeed-web-server/) and [Web Application Delivery Controller](https://www.virtuozzo.com/application-platform-docs/litespeed-web-adc/).
 This option provides the highest possible speed of website content delivery to the clients via modern [HTTP/3](https://www.virtuozzo.com/application-platform-docs/http3/) protocol.
-In case you untick this option, the cluster will be installed using NGINX web server and load balancer.
+If you untick this option, the cluster will be installed using the NGINX web server and load balancer.
 The following two additional features are available only for LiteSpeed-based installations:
-  - The **[Brute Force Attack Protection](https://www.litespeedtech.com/support/wiki/doku.php/litespeed_wiki:config:wordpress-protection)** secures the WordPress admin panel by limiting failed login attempts.
-The default action is *Throttle* and number of allowed attempts is *100*.
+  - **[Brute Force Attack Protection](https://www.litespeedtech.com/support/wiki/doku.php/litespeed_wiki:config:wordpress-protection)** secures the WordPress admin panel by limiting failed login attempts.
+The default action is *Throttle*, and the number of allowed attempts is *100*.
   - The **[Web Application Firewall](https://www.litespeedtech.com/support/wiki/doku.php/litespeed_wiki:waf)** (WAF) enables/disables the feature (works with the LiteSpeed Web Server only).
   > **Note:** Refer to the [LiteSpeed Web Server](https://www.virtuozzo.com/application-platform-docs/litespeed-web-server/) documentation for more details on these features and their configuration.
-- **[MariaDB Galera Cluster](https://mariadb.com/kb/en/library/galera-cluster/)** is a multi-primary database cluster based on synchronous replication and InnoDB engine.
+- **[MariaDB Galera Cluster](https://mariadb.com/kb/en/library/galera-cluster/)** is a multi-primary database cluster based on synchronous replication and the InnoDB engine.
 When using the Galera Cluster, you can perform direct read and write operations to any node.
 If any single instance goes down, there will be no cluster downtime and no complex failover procedures.
 In case you untick the checkbox, a [Primary-Primary database cluster](https://www.virtuozzo.com/application-platform-docs/auto-clustering/#mariadb) will be installed.
 > **Note:** When manually restoring a database dump for the Galera cluster, it is essential to [consider the limitations](https://github.com/jelastic-jps/database-backup-addon/blob/main/docs/ManualRestoreFromDump.md).
-- **[Let's Encrypt SSL with Auto-Renewal](https://www.virtuozzo.com/company/blog/free-ssl-certificates-with-lets-encrypt/)** add-on allows to issue and use a trusted, free certificate for a custom domain.
+- **[Let's Encrypt SSL with Auto-Renewal](https://www.virtuozzo.com/company/blog/free-ssl-certificates-with-lets-encrypt/)** add-on issues and uses a trusted, free certificate for a custom domain.
 The built-in functionality employs periodical renewal to prevent certificate expiration.
 The appropriate notifications are sent by email.
 - **[GlusterFS Cluster](https://www.virtuozzo.com/application-platform-docs/shared-storage-container/#shared-storage-auto-cluster)** provides a fault-tolerant shared storage solution for your WordPress cluster.
 It ensures data consistency and integrity, as well as high availability and scalability.
 - **[WordPress Multisite Network](https://wordpress.org/support/article/glossary/#multisite)** enables/disables the same-named feature.
 It allows the application to act as a WordPress network hub, where the network can comprise several websites.
-With this built-in feature and the platform automation, you can create an independent network of websites and invite others to develop their sites on the same network even for commercial usage.
+With this built-in feature and platform automation, you can create an independent network of websites and invite others to develop their sites on the same network even for commercial usage.
 - **[WooCommerce](https://wordpress.org/plugins/woocommerce/)** is a free open-source WordPress plugin that adds e-commerce functionality to your WordPress website.
 Enable this option to automatically install this great platform for a store of any size hosted on your WordPress cluster.

 3\.
-Specify **Environment** name, **Display Name**, choose availability **Region** (if available) and click **Install**.
+Specify **Environment** name, **Display Name**, choose availability **Region** (if available), and click **Install**.

 ![WordPress cluster installation success](images/04-wp-cluster-installation-success.png)

 Wait several minutes for the platform to set up your WordPress Cluster.
-Use the links and credentials from the successful installation frame or from the appropriate email to manage your WordPress application (or even create a network).
+Use the links and credentials from the successful installation frame or the appropriate email to manage your WordPress application (or even create a network).